 1. Stay On Marked Paths

-Although many of the sights that you see in the both Yellowstone and Grand Teton National Parks are awe inspiring, they are best observed from a safe distance.
-Not only will staying on marked paths ensure that you are safe, but you’ll also help preserve the hundreds sensitive wildlife species that live in the area and plant species that grow just off of the path.
+Although many of the sights that you see in both Yellowstone and Grand Teton National Parks are awe-inspiring, they are best observed from a safe distance.
+Not only will staying on marked paths ensure that you are safe, but you’ll also help preserve the hundreds of sensitive wildlife species that live in the area and plant species that grow just off of the path.